TZ-Physics/MultimodalDataAnalysis/README.md

 ACM Conference on Management of Data (SIGMOD)

-ACM Knowledge Discovery and Data Mining (SIGKDD)
+ACM Knowledge Discovery and Data Mining (KDD)

 International Conference on Research on Development in Information Retrieval (SIGIR)